dainst/idai-field/README.md

 ## Field infrastructure capabilities

-While it is possible to run just a single Field application for your project on one machine, the strength of Field is its capability for automatic database- and filesyncing between different Field Desktop installations and FieldHub.
+While it is possible to run just one Field Desktop installation for your project on a single machine, the strength of Field is its capability for automatic database- and filesyncing between different Field Desktop installations and FieldHub.

 Here are some network topologies currently in use.